 - It may take time to adjust to hearing devices.

-- If the first hearing aid doesn’t work, keep trying until you find the right product for you.
+- If the first hearing aid doesn’t work, keep trying, and you may want to seek the help of a hearing care professional to advise you.

 You’re not alone!